nexmo-community/Tech4Good-Challenge/README.md

-# Hacktoberfest #Tech4Good Challenge
+#Tech4Good Challenge

-Vonage is excited to be at Hacktoberfest 2020!

-This challenge is based on Diana’s talk [‘Roadmap to an Open Source Artificial Pancreas Diabetes Monitoring with Flask’](https://www.youtube.com/watch?v=rMglI4StVLY&feature=youtu.be&t=11086) at EuroPython2020!
+This challenge is based on Diana’s talks about #Tech4Good and diabetes.
+One of them being: [‘Roadmap to an Open Source Artificial Pancreas Diabetes Monitoring with Flask’](https://www.youtube.com/watch?v=rMglI4StVLY&feature=youtu.be&t=11086) at EuroPython2020!

 ## Challenge